al6894/TuneTalk/README.md

 Original App Design Project
 ===

-# MusicLova: music rating and sharing app
+# TuneTalk: Music rating and sharing app (replaced placeholder name "MusicLova")

 ### 1. An app that allows you to rate songs (like Rotten Tomatoes)
 #### - Rate songs based on lyrics, melody, etc. (could be out of 5 stars)